nouhoum/ansible-ec2-play/README.md

 # Ansible EC2 Play Framework
-This is a set of Ansible scripts to deploy Play 2 projects in EC2 instances.
+This is a set of Ansible scripts to deploy Play 2.2+ projects in EC2 instances.
+Play 2.2 uses SBT 0.13, and has a different deploy directory, which is handled in this version.
 The EC2 instances should be 'small' or larger; 'micro' instances won't compile.

 **WARNING: USE AT YOUR OWN RISK.
-NO WARRANTY, EXPRESS OR IMPLIED IS PROVIDED.
-ASSUME THIS PROJECT WAS CREATED BY FOOLS!**
+NO WARRANTY, EXPRESS OR IMPLIED IS PROVIDED.**

 ## Steps